- 11 min. read

 Visual depth is achieved on this website through the use of a landscape, lighting, and shadows.
 The color palette also helps support a 3D look-and-feel.

 The Dascala Barbers website pays homage to Ann Arbor, while focusing on the people that make the shop a success.
-A figure/ground perspective is achieved through the caricatures of the barbers.

 On the Imaginamos site, depth is simulated in the illustrative header through the appropriate scaling of objects.

 Through the use of a large scrolling rainbow that protrudes from the background, Skittles gives the viewer a glimpse into the company and its history.
-Viewers are engaged into a unique interactive experience when they visit the site.

 This fun website features a rotatable, 3D planet underscored by well-placed shadows and layering to create the illusion of depth.